 As the summer reaches full strength, many Coloradans are looking to enjoy the great outdoors with memorable and enjoyable activities.
 Ample sunshine and beautiful weather gives us all that yearning to get out and have fun.
 For those looking for a more extreme experience, our Colorado ATV rentals are perfect!
 Estes Park ATV Rentals is proud to provide unguided ATV trails for riders who are looking to maximize their adrenaline at their own pace.
 If off-road beasts such as the Polaris RZR pique your interest, you’re sure to be pleased with our ATV riding adventures!
 While everyone we meet is just as enthused about tackling the tough terrain as we are, oftentimes riders are not experienced in the thrill of off-roading.
 Today, we’ll look at a few tips that can help novice riders take on the challenge and leave ATV tracks in style.
+Read our ATV riding tips for beginners in our rental adventures.
 When you’re ready to supercharge your visit to Estes Park, be sure to contact our Colorado ATV rental specialists today!

 Sitting and riding correctly will help you to reduce the chances of injury while also increasing your reaction time when needed to climb and turn.
 To start, you need to keep your hands on the handlebars!
 While this may seem like a silly statement, many riders begin to feel comfortable throughout their ATV tour and will begin to “handle” their equipment casually.
 If you hit a bump or a hole, the results can be painful.
 Also be sure to keep your head up and eyes in front of you, scanning the trail far ahead.
 When riding, it’s best to keep your shoulders relaxed with your elbows slightly bent, facing away from your body in order to effectively absorb jolts while keeping your body responsive.
 It’s also important to keep your knees inward, almost to the point that you’re squeezing the ATV.
 Keeping your feet in their proper place on the footrests is essential for avoiding injury as well!
 Our ATV specialists will be able to provide proper guidance on how to ride, but it’s essential for you to keep these posture recommendations in mind at all times.